 Look at the decision from your personal point of view and decide if you should or shouldn’t go for an international MBA.

-Read this related article on how to get into the best MBA programs in the world.
+– How to get into the best MBA programs in the world